-The staff at Catholic Social Service understand that adoption is a lifelong process and an intergenerational journey.
+The staff at Catholic Charities understand that adoption is a lifelong process and an intergenerational journey.
 We are here to help serve all members of the adoption triad – adoptees, birthparents and siblings, and adoptive families – by providing comprehensive information, ongoing emotional support, and assistance with Search and Reunion.

 Through our Post Adoption Services, we help with family and parent/child issues that may develop over time, and we provide resources for anyone who has been touched by adoption.